George Pal and the End of the World

 A good example of this is 1951’s When Worlds Collide.
 Based on the popular book by Philip Gordon Wylie and Edwin Balmer, it was first published in the 1930s.
 The story is about a group of scientists who discover that the Earth is on a collision course with two other planets.

-The first planet, called Zyra, is forecast to pass very close, causing catastrophic destruction as a result of its gravitational pull.
-Then, the second planet, Bellus, is scheduled to slam into the Earth about a week later, utterly destroying it.
+The first planet, called Zyra, is forecast to pass very close.
+Thus, causing catastrophic destruction as a result of its gravitational pull.
+Then, the second planet, Bellus, is scheduled to slam into the Earth about a week later.
+Utterly destroying it.

 A team of scientists steps forward to present their findings.
-Namely that the world will end in about nine months.
+Namely, the world will end in about nine months.
 They’re met with derision.
 In an argument that eerily mimics today’s climate change debate, they urge the world’s leaders to start building rocket ships immediately to save humanity.
-They also warn that by the time the average layman can see the danger in the sky with their naked eye, it will be too late.
+They also warn that by the time the average layman can see the danger in the sky with the naked eye, it will be too late.

 The End Of The World As We Know It…

-The scientists’ plan is to build a rocketship to take a select few to Zyra, which is predicted to assume Earth’s orbit once our home planet is destroyed.
+The scientists plan to build a rocketship to take a select few to Zyra.
+This planet is predicted to assume Earth’s orbit once our home planet is destroyed.
 But they’re laughed out of the United Nations.
 No one will pony up the money, except for an old bitter industrialist named Stanton, played by veteran character actor John Hoyt.

 He agrees to fund the project on the condition that he gets a reserved seat on the ship designed to save the last vestiges of the human race.

 The debate over doomsday ends a few reels later when Zyra passes close to Earth’s orbit.
-The viewer is treated to a montage of destruction, including massive earthquakes, volcanic eruptions, immense forest fires, and huge tidal waves.
-It is here, that we get to see the film’s most famous shot, as a wall of water engulfs midtown Manhattan.
+The viewer is treated to a montage of destruction.
+This includes massive earthquakes, volcanic eruptions, immense forest fires, and huge tidal waves.
+It’s here that we get to see the film’s most famous shot, as a wall of water engulfs midtown Manhattan.

 Audiences in 1951 had never seen anything like it, and When Worlds Collide went on to collect the Oscar that year for best visual effects.